 What is a 501(c)(3)?

 501(c)(3) refers to a specific tax category in the Internal Revenue Code.
-Many nonprofits apply for and receive 501(c)(3) status from the IRS.
+There are dozens of 501(c) categories — the (3) is just one of many.
+Many nonprofit organizations apply for and receive 501(c)(3) status from the IRS.

 - Nonprofit status refers to incorporation status under state law.

 - Tax-exempt status refers to state and federal income tax exemption.
 The 501(c)(3) designation is one such federal tax-exemption.

 Tax-exempt status exempts a nonprofit from paying corporate income tax on income generated from activities that are substantially related to the purposes for which the group was organized.

 To become tax-exempt, the corporation must meet certain requirements and apply with both the IRS and the State.

 What is the role of the founder?

 When founders start a public charity, they certainly feel a certain sense of ownership in the organization.
 They are the ones with the initial vision and the ones giving time, energy, and resources to see this vision come to life.
 Overtime, the role of the founder may change.

 Many times the nonprofit founder serves as an initial member of the board of directors; sometimes the founder will work as an executive director in a more hands-on role.
 However, if an executive director becomes a paid employee of the organization, that person’s role on the board often changes to avoid conflicts of interest.